 Update August 2015: We still haven’t lost a single melon to a rodent when we’ve used these cages.
 We absolutely swear by them.

 Fold your wire square into a round cylinder shape by bringing both sides together.
-Using metal string for ties (our hardware cloth came with metal string wire inside it, but we’re using metal string we had left over from another project) tie together both sides of the wire square to lock the cylindrical shape in place.
+Using metal string for ties, tie together both sides of the wire square to lock the cylindrical shape in place.

 Next, fold up all the flaps on ONE side of your melon cage and secure the flaps together with metal string wire.
-Make sure to leave the other side of your cage open so you can insert your melon into the cage.
+Make sure to leave the other side of your cage open so you can insert your melon into the cage through the opening.

 Insert your melon into the open end of its melon cage.
 Fold up the last set of end flaps and secure them with metal string wire while being careful not to damage the stem of the plant attached to the melon.